verrazzano/docs/content/en/docs/guides/migrate/install/prometheus/_index.md

 #### Install or upgrade the kube-prometheus-stack Helm chart

 The following example `helm` command installs Prometheus Operator, Prometheus, Alertmanager, and kube-state-metrics in the `monitoring` namespace.
 Monitoring components can be installed in any namespace as long as the same namespace is used consistently.
-This example assumes you are using Helm version 3.2.0 or later.
+This example assumes that you are using Helm version 3.2.0 or later.

 {{< clipboard >}}
 <div class="highlight">